deckhouse/deckhouse/modules/020-deckhouse/docs/README.md

 - **Service for validating Custom Resources**.

   The validation service prevents creating Custom Resources with invalid values or adding such values to the existing Custom Resources.
 Note that it only tracks Custom Resources managed by Deckhouse modules.

+### DeckhouseReleases

+You can get Deckhouse releases list via the command `kubectl get DeckhouseRelease`.
+By default, cluster keeps last 10 outdated release and all deployed/pending releases

+Every release can have one of the next statuses:
+`Pending` - release is waiting to be deployed: waiting for update window, canary deployment, etc. You can see the detailed status via `kubectl describe DeckhouseRelease $name` command
+`Deployed` - release is applied.
+It means that Deckhouse image tag was changed, but the update process of the all components is going asynchronously and could have not been finished yet `Outdated` - release is outdated and not used anymore `Suspended` - release was suspended (for ex. it has an error).
+Can be set only if `suspended` release was not deployed yet

+---

+##### Update process
+When release status is changed to `Deployed` state, release is updating only a tag of the Deckhouse image.
+Deckhouse will start checking and updating process of the all modules, which were changed from the last release.
+Duration of an update could be different and connected to cluster size, enabled modules count and settings.
+Foe example: if you cluster have a lot of `NodeGroup` resources, it will take some time to update them because this resources are updated one by one
+`IngressNginxControllers` also updating one by one

+---

+#### Manual release deployment
+If you have a [manual update mode](usage.html#manual-update-confirmation) enabled and have a few Pending releases, you can approve them all at once.
+In that case Deckhouse will update in series keeping a release order and changing their status during the update